 Sharp Instruments is a brand of precision instruments.

 The shovel is the other devil in the details.
 You’ve probably heard that the best time to utilize this garden implement is when it’s sharp.
-This necessitates the use of a rasp to maintain a clean, razor-edged edge.
-It simplifies your job and saves your back, which we appreciate.
+This necessitates using a rasp to maintain a clean, razor-edged edge.
+Nevertheless, it simplifies your job and saves your back, which we appreciate.

 It does, however, make it easier to damage utility wires and set you up for troubles in the future.

 The most important thing you can do is dial 811 before lifting a shovel.
 Sure, you can make an educated guess on the depth by guesstimating the course of the lines.
 However, we strongly advise you not to participate in this Russian roulette game.